 There’s a good chance that affiliate links are scattered throughout this post.
 If you click on one I may receive a small commission at no extra charge to you and I’ll definitely be using it to buy bike gear.

-There’s a lot to see and do in the Big Easy so why not take it all in on two wheels?
-Biking in New Orleans is actually really awesome, as I found out.
+There’s a lot to see and do in the Big Easy, so why not take it all in on two wheels?
+Biking in New Orleans is actually really awesome, as I found out during my visit.
 The French Quarter is a perfect place to explore by bicycle thanks to the narrow streets, slow traffic, and abundant New Orleans bike rental shops.

 Farther afield, you have City Park which can be accessed via bike paths and bike lanes and there is a surprising amount of paved multi-use paths around the city like the Mississippi River Trail, Pontchartrain Lakefront Trail, and my favorite, the Tammany Trace.

 So if you’re heading to New Orleans and want to see it from the seat of a bike, read on to learn how!

 What to expect when biking in New Orleans